-I am no professional makeup artist, as I mentioned it before I use about 6 products in my routine and rely solely on concealer to make my face look decent.
-A quick makeup routine with little products means that I have no time to lose applying and reapplying throughout the day, everything I use needs to do the job easily, quickly and last most of the day.
-When it comes to concealer my whole face relies on it, so as much as I love to try new products there are only a very few that make the final cut.
+I am no professional makeup artist, as I mentioned it before I use about six products in my routine and rely solely on concealer to even my skin tone.
+A quick makeup routine using little products means that I have no time (nor the will) to apply and reapply makeup throughout the day, everything I use needs to do the job quickly, easily and last most of the day.
+When it comes to concealer my whole face depends on it to look seemingly human, so as much as I love to try new products, there are only a very few that make the final cut.

-Today I am talking about the two most famous and popular concealers of the past year or so – Nars Soft Matte concealer and Glossier Stretch concealer.
-All the bloggers and beauty editors talked about them when they came out.
-You know me, I like to thoroughly test products before giving my opinion and I have been using Nars Soft Matte concealer and Glossier Stretch concealer for months now, and here is my verdict.
+Today, I am reviewing two of the most famous and popular concealers – Nars Soft Matte concealer and Glossier Stretch concealer.
+All the bloggers and beauty editors talked about them when they first came out, but you know me, I like to thoroughly test products before giving my opinion.
+I have now been using Nars Soft Matte concealer and Glossier Stretch concealer for months, and here is my verdict.

 The pots may be the exact same size but the quantity they contain isn’t!
-Nars has 6.2g of product whereas Glossier only has 4.8g.
+Nars weights 6.2g whereas Glossier is only 4.8g.
 An almost 2 grammes difference which, when the product is under 10g, is pretty significant.

-Winner: Nars with more product and a travel-friendly packaging.
+Winner: Nars with more product and travel-friendly packaging.

 Winner: Glossier which is simply cheaper.

-For this post, I compared Nars Vanilla to Glossier Light, as you can see on the picture Nars come out a bit pinkier than Glossier which looks more neutral.
+For this post, I compared Nars Vanilla to Glossier Light, as you can see on the above picture Nars come out a bit pinkier than Glossier, which looks more neutral.

 Winner: It’s a tie!
-I like Glossier more neutral tint but Nars is the only one catering for all skin colours.
+I like Glossier more neutral tint, but Nars caters for more skin colours.

-Just looking at the pots you quickly notice that Glossier Stretch concealer is much sheerer and dewier than Nars Soft Matte concealer which looks very matte.
-Once on the skin, Glossier remains very dewy which for a combination skin like mine can eventually turn into a rather oily effect.
-Nars looks matte on the skin but not drying or cakey at all.
+Just looking at the pots you quickly notice that Glossier Stretch concealer is sheerer and dewier than Nars Soft Matte concealer, which looks very matte.
+Once on the skin, Glossier remains very dewy, which for combination skin like mine can eventually turn into a rather oily situation.
+Nars looks matte on the skin but it is not drying or cakey at all.
 It melts into the skin very nicely and gave a soft-focus finish.

 Winner: Nars.
 Its soft matte texture makes it look natural without any shine.
-Glossier may suit better dryer foreheads but not my mildly-oily one.
+Glossier may suit better dryer foreheads but not my oily one.

 I carried multiple tests to evaluate the lasting power of both products and give them a fair chance, including months of wear.
 For this post, I challenged the products even more by wiping them gently with my finger.
 At that point, the products had been on my hand for a good few minutes and had time to set.

 Winner: Nars!
-I am typing this about three hours after I took the initial pictures and while Glossier is long gone, Nars is still firmly on my hand.
-Even though Nars oxidise a lot more, with 16 shades to pick from you should be able to find one that suits you well even oxidised.
+I am typing this about three hours after I took the initial pictures, and while Glossier concealer is long gone, Nars is still firmly on my hand.
+Even though it oxidises a lot more, with 16 shades to pick from, you should be able to find one that suits you well even after exposed to air.

-You have probably guessed that my favourite is definitely Nars which I have in two shades to fit the different areas of my face.
+You have probably guessed by now that my favourite is definitely Nars Soft Matte concealer, which I have in two shades to suit the different areas of my face.
 I have already re-purchased both Custard and Vanilla multiple times.
 I also know that some people swear by Glossier and I understand why!
-It has a dewy finish which dry skins may really benefit from and the colours are perfectly neutral.
+It has a dewy finish which dry skins may really benefit from, and the colours are perfectly neutral.
 I think my skin is just a bit too oily for it.